Continuous Combinatorics of Abelian Group Actions: The subshift problem for

 For the rest of the proof we fix a good Turing machine $M=M_n$ and describe the subshift $Y=Y_{h(n)}$.
 It will be clear from the construction that the map $h$ being implicitly defined is computable.
-We describe the subshift by giving the local rules an $x \in b^{\Z^2}$ must satisfy in order to be an element of $Y$ (we are thereby defining the set of patterns $p_i$ for the subshift).
+We describe the subshift by giving the local rules an element $x \in \bsft^{\Z^2}$ must satisfy in order to be an element of $Y$ (we are thereby defining the set of patterns $p_i$ for the subshift).

-The idea is that, for an element $x\in b^{\Z^2}$ to be in the subshift, $x$ must appear to be coding a valid computation sequence following the instructions of the Turing machine $M$.
-To describe the set of patterns for the subshift, we first define the {\em canonical pattern} $\pi(M)\in \{ 0,1,3\}^{\Z^2}$ associated to $M$.
-Each horizontal line $\ell_j=\{ (i',j')\in \Z^2 \colon j'=j\}$, for $j \geq 0$, of $\pi(M)$ will correspond either to a tape configuration of the Turing machine or to the state and reading head position of the machine.
-The intention is to use two lines of $\pi(M)$ to code the information of a particular step during the computation.
-One line will code a valid tape configuration, and the line above will contain a code for the state and the head position of the machine.
-When two lines in $\pi(M)$ code the information of a step during the computation, then the two lines above will code the information of the next step obtained by following the applicable instruction of the machine.
+The idea is that, for an element $x\in \bsft^{\Z^2}$ to be in the subshift, $x$ must appear to be coding a valid computation sequence following the instructions of the Turing machine $M$.
+To describe the set of patterns for the subshift, we first define the {\em canonical allowable pattern} $\pi(M)\in \{ 0,1,3\}^{\Z^2}$ associated to $M$.
+Each horizontal line $\ell_j=\{ (i,j)\in \Z^2 \colon i\in\Z\}$, for an even $j \geq 0$, of $\pi(M)$ will code a valid tape configuration of $M$ at a particular step of the computation, and the line above, $\ell_{j+1}$, will contain a code for the state and the head position of $M$ at this step.
+When two lines $\ell_j, \ell_{j+1}$, where $j\geq 0$ is even, in $\pi(M)$ code the information of a step during the computation, the two lines above, $\ell_{j+2}, \ell_{j+3}$, will code the information of the next step obtained by following the applicable instruction of $M$.

 To implement this idea, we use the following coding scheme for the alphabet of $M$: